crystal-ruby/pages/rubyx/layers.md

 quirks.

 The register machine has registers, indexed addressing, operators, branches and everything needed for the next layer.
-It doesn't not try to abstract every possible machine feature (like llvm), but rather "objectifies" the risc view to provide what is needed for the typed layer, the next layer up.
+It does not try to abstract every possible machine feature (like llvm), but rather "objectifies" the risc view to provide what is needed for the typed layer, the next layer up.